pmoorman/growthcasts/collections/_posts/2018-08-10-Stop-marketing.-Start-making-your-customers-happy.md

 It turns out that by far the biggest factor to increasing retention, is to increase your onboarding.
 If you fix onboarding, you’ll massively impact retention.
 Onboarding is actually a whole set of ideas, designed to get your users ‘on board’ as easy as possible.
 Most of the drop-outs happen right at the start, if it takes too much effort to get to know your product, people chip out. <a href="ttps://www.useronboard.com/bulletproof-user-onboarding/" target="_blank">Here</a> is a good post that breaks this down to the bone.
 Also we cover it in our email course, for which you can subscribe below!

 Working to increase retention rates is a great way to increase your growth that many people forget about.
 For the records: working on retention is also one of those areas where growth is clearly [different from traditional marketing](http://link-naar-een-blog-post-van-ons-hierover.com), and produces an outsized impact on the success of a business.

-#### **Key insights**

-- Happy users are worth much more than not-happy users
-  - Follow the obvious life lesson: Make people happy
-- Retention (retaining customers for a longer time) is the key for high-growth businesses
-  - It increases the LTV of your customers and they offer great feedback (!important!)
-- Retention increases virality and enables you to spend more on marketing
-  - More money to marketing means decreased cycle time, equals increased Growth!
-- The best way to increase your retention is by enhancing your onboarding flow.